Seravo/wordpress/README.md

-sudo yum install ruby-devel #needed to build native ruby extensions sudo gem install hittimes -v '1.2.2' vagrant plugin install vagrant-hostsupdater vagrant-triggers vagrant-bindfs vagrant up
+sudo yum install ruby-devel #needed to build native ruby extensions sudo gem install hittimes -v '1.2.2' vagrant plugin install vagrant-hostsupdater vagrant-triggers vagrant-bindfs sudo modprobe vboxdrv #Need to load the kernel module for virtualbox, you may want to load it automatically on boot... vagrant up

 ```